 A party can conduct their own case or be represented by a lawyer or agent if they apply to be represented and QCAT allows it.

 The tribunal can make the following general orders (s 191 Retirement Villages Act):

 - ordering a party to do or not to do something

 - ordering a party to refund monies to another party

 - other orders which may be appropriate in the circumstances.

 In particular, it should be noted that a resident can ask QCAT:

-- that the scheme operator pay the resident’s exit entitlement if the scheme operator does not comply with the provisions of the Retirement Villages Act relating to the resale of the unit, and the resident is materially prejudiced.
+- that the scheme operator pay the resident’s exit entitlement if the scheme operator does not comply with the provisions of s 194 of the Retirement Villages Act relating to the resale of the unit and the resident is materially prejudiced.